 So, here are five of my favourite books that take you places.
 What would you add to the list?

 Disclaimer: In order to keep this blog running, it contains affiliate links.
 This means that, if you click on one of the links and buy something I may receive a small commission.
+Please note that I make every effort to work only with sustainable companies that are ethical, environmentally conscious and dedicated to the public good.
 Thank you.